Mulligatawny soup. Savoury lentils. Chicken. Indian spices. Ginger. Garlic. And lemon. How can you go wrong?

 Roots in Indian cooking for sure.
 But British.
 It’s like a tame sambar.
 Or a pureed rasam.
-A very western recipe with Indian flavours.
+A western take on Indian flavours.
 East meets west.
 Kipling stands corrected…

 Depending on who you believe it is named for the Tamil words for pepper and water.
 This recipe does have a good amount of black pepper in it.

-Mulligatawny soup is a lentil soup
+Mulligatawny soup is lentil soup

 I’ve seen a lot of mulligatawny recipes out there that have a ton of stuff in them.
 Vegetables.
 Rice.
 Coconut milk.
 Like a stew really.
 Or a vegetable curry.

 I’ve even seen recipes without lentils.
 That just makes no sense to me.
 Just strange.
 I can see the coconut milk.
+Maybe.
 I might try that some time.

 Make it ahead of time